Print and Web Design

 This poster was created for the hand bell choir at St. Pauls UMC Festival Chimes to promote their fundraising flower sale (2013).
 The poster was designed and printed with a laminated surface so that updated plant lists and prices could be easily reprinted and glued over the white boxes.
 Photos were either taken by me or stock photos, and the logo was designed by me.
 Click here or click the image to view a larger image. (< 1 MB).

 Second redesign for BirdScope, the newsletter of the Cornell Lab of Ornithology (2009-2012).
 With this redesign, the goal was to use more color while keeping costs down.
 This redesign used newsprint and a tabloid format to achieve our objectives and also give an urgency and newsworthiness to the publication.
-I created the new design, and did layout, photo adjustment, and photo extraction/montage for many issues, but then supervised other designers who created subsequent issues using this template.
+I created the new design, and did layout, photo adjustment, and photo extraction/montage for many issues, but also supervised other designers who created subsequent issues using this template.
 Click here or click the image to view the complete PDF (9 MB).

 This is the first redesign for BirdScope, the newsletter of the Cornell Lab of Ornithology (2003-2008).
 This was an 8-1/2 x 11-inch newsletter printed on 60# opaque stock.
 Click here or click the image to view the complete PDF (2 MB).
 I created the new design and did layout, photo adjustment, and photo extraction/montage for all issues.
 I also wrote an article in this issue (see pages 12-13).